TeachmanLab/MT-Data-CalmThinkingStudy/Data Cleaning/README.md

 Third, the script counts the number of multiple screening attempts remaining for each "session_id" at screening ("n_eligibility_rows") and computes the mean "time_on_page" across those rows for each "session_id".
 This "time_on_page_mean" is used for analysis.
 It represents the mean time a given "session_id" spent on the page across their screening attempts, which could reflect different responses on DASS-21-AS items, different responses on "over18", or both.

 To isolate unique responses on DASS-21-AS items, the script counts the number of unique rows on DASS-21-AS items for each "session_id" at screening ("n_eligibility_unq_item_rows").
 The study team decided that participants with more than two sets of unique rows on DASS-21-AS items will be excluded from analysis due to concerns about data integrity, whereas those with two sets of unique rows on DASS-21-AS items will be included, even if they have two or more entries for "over18".
-The script does not exclude the former participants, but rather marks them for exclusion with the indicator "exclude_analysis" (see [Participant Flow and Analysis Exclusions](#participant-flow-and-analysis-exclusions)).
+The script does not exclude the former participants, but rather marks them for exclusion (see [Participant Flow and Analysis Exclusions](#participant-flow-and-analysis-exclusions)).

 Fourth, the script computes column means for DASS-21-AS items across these unique DASS-21-AS item rows for each "session_id", treating values of "prefer not to answer" as NA without recoding them as NA in the actual table.
 These column means are used to compute a total score for analysis ("dass21_as_total_anal") below.